-Expenses: Prior to second quarter 2017, expenses of maintaining the Plan were paid through a revenue sharing account, which are excluded from these financial statements.
-Remaining fees were deducted from Plan assets.
-Beginning with second quarter 2017, all fees were deducted from the Plan assets, with revenue sharing payments being directly credited each quarter to participants with investments that generated the revenue sharing.
+Expenses: Expenses of maintaining the Plan were deducted from the Plan assets.
 Fees related to the administration of notes receivable from participants and fees related to Qualified Domestic Relations Orders are charged directly to the participant's account and are included in administrative expenses.
-Investment related expenses are included in net appreciation (depreciation) of fair value of investments.
+Investment related expenses are included in net appreciation in fair value of investments.

-Concentration: As of December 31, 2018 and 2017, approximately 7% and 8%, respectively, of the Plan's investment assets were invested in First Busey Corporation common stock.
+Concentration: As of December 31, 2019 and 2018, approximately 6% and 7%, respectively, of the Plan's investment assets were invested in First Busey Corporation common stock.

 Notes Receivable from Participants: Notes receivable from participants are measured at their unpaid principal balance plus any accrued but unpaid interest.
 Interest income is recorded on the accrual basis.
 Related fees are recorded as administrative expenses and are expensed when they are incurred.
-No allowance for credit losses has been recorded as of December 31, 2018 and 2017.
+No allowance for credit losses has been recorded as of December 31, 2019 and 2018.
 Delinquent participant loans are reclassified as distributions based upon the terms of the Plan document.